 That was our cue to leave Durdle Door.
 Dan and I aren’t really ones for sitting on packed beaches, so we made our way back up the ridiculously steep slope to the car park.
 I was about six months pregnant at the time, and found it quite a feat.

 But I was not prepared for the walk from Durdle Door to Lulworth Cove.
-Most people start at the Cove and make their way to the beach, and we quickly discovered why.
+Most people walk from Lulworth Cove to Durdle Door, and we quickly discovered why.
 The walk along the cliff revealed just how low the Cove was, and if I was concerned about a steep climb from Durdle Door, I was in for it now.
 The cliff and pregnancy did not do well together at all, made even worse by the sun coming out and causing us to sweat.

 Once we reached Lulworth Cove, we were knackered and desperate for an ice cream.
 We found some unoccupied picnic benches outside the visitor centre (closed due to Covid) and took a short break.